yzhaoinuw/jekyll-now/_posts/2021-2-6-Yet-Another-Union-Find-Implementation.md

 ```python
 y.subset = x.subset
 ```
-It's the key part of the implementation to get it right as when to change the "root" value of the subset representative and when to reassign it.
-Afterwards, remember to update the merged status of the node, and that's it.
-To test it on a graph:
+It's the key part of the implementation to determine when to change the "root" value of the subset representative and when to reassign the subset representative.
+Afterwards, we need to update the merged status of an unmerged node to "True", and that's the most of it.
+To test the implementation on a graph:
 ```python
 A = Graph()
 A.add_edge(1,2)